 The late Charles (Junior) McDaid.

-Charles McDaid passed away peacefully in Altnagelvin Hospital on last evening.
+Mr McDaid, affectionately known as Junior, passed away peacefully in Altnagelvin Hospital on Tuesday evening last.
 He would have celebrated his 86th birthday this Saturday.

 On passing his 11-Plus while attending Christian Brothers Primary School, Mr McDaid went to attend St Columb's College, leaving there at the age of 14 to take up employment as a 'cattle walloper.'

 He went on to be the first person in Derry to set up their own driving school, City School of Motoring, teaching thousands to drive over three generations.
 Among those he taught was a group of Japanese workers who were employed at the Du Pont plant at Maydown.
 He retired in 2009.